-- PDP Q3 2018-19 update

-- Healthwatch Staffordshire Update

-- Staffordshire County Council's Healthy Staffordshire Select Committee

-Update

-- Obesity Review Update and Next steps

-- 5.4 The Committee received a number of specific partner updates (e.g. Healthwatch Staffordshire Update, and Staffordshire County Council's Healthy Select Committee update).
-As a result of the obesity review of the Committee on the 4th March made a recommendation that Cabinet, at a future meeting, receive a report for consideration on Health in All Policies.

-- 5.5 It also agreed that a number of further questions be asked on Inspiring Healthy Lifestyles and Public Health (See attached questions and response Appendices 2, 2a, 2b, 2c and 2d).
+- PDP Q3 2018-19 update; - Healthwatch Staffordshire Update; - Staffordshire County Council's Healthy Staffordshire Select Committee Update; - Obesity Review Update and Next steps. - 5.4 The Committee received a number of specific partner updates (e.g. Healthwatch Staffordshire Update, and Staffordshire County Council's Healthy Select Committee update).
+As a result of the obesity review of the Committee on the 4th March made a recommendation that Cabinet, at a future meeting, receive a report for consideration on Health in All Policies. - 5.5 It was also agreed that a number of further questions be asked on Inspiring Healthy Lifestyles and Public Health (See attached questions and responses at Appendix 2).